 Enforcement and Penalties: Instances like the Odisha government imposing penalties on mining leaseholders for alleged quality downgrading highlight the need for stricter enforcement mechanisms to ensure fair market practices.

-High Tax Rates: The effective tax rates and royalty payments for iron ore in India are significantly higher than in major iron ore-producing countries like Brazil, Australia, and Canada.
+High Tax Rates: India’s effective tax rates and royalty payments for iron ore are significantly higher than in major iron ore-producing countries like Brazil, Australia, and Canada.
 This increases the cost of production, ultimately impacting steel pricing.

 Impact on Downstream Industries: High iron ore prices can negatively affect the viability of small-scale pellet and sponge iron manufacturers that rely on it as their primary raw material.